InspireCraft/MacroTrends-data-scrapper/README.md

 python -m unittest discover -v tests
 ```

-Note that some of the GUI-related tests are causing display errors(in remote server); therefore, they are not implemented yet.
+Note that some of the GUI-related tests are causing display errors (in the remote server); therefore, those are not implemented yet.